karllark/DGFit/docs/dgfit/plot_results.rst

 Plot Results
 ############

-A number of programs exist to plot the inputs and results of the fitting.
+A number of different programs exists to plot the inputs, results of the fitting and information on the used dustgrains.
+The default plots are in units per A(V), converting to units per N(HI) is always possible.

 Results
 =======